hushon/BigDataEssentials/README.md

-# Big Data Analysis Algorithms in Python and Spark
+# Big Data Analysis Algorithms in PySpark
 ## Introduction

-Python implementation of basic algorithms for big data analysis.
-Some requires Apache Spark.
+Big data analysis algorithms in Python and [Apache Spark](https://spark.apache.org/).
+The problems are from the homeworks in Stanford CS246 course.

 ## Requirements